Zeiss has a long history of making

 transmission optics give these outstanding dusk and night performance, with a

 strong ‘light intensifier’ effect, even in Moonlight.
-The steadiness of the
+The

-view and the great depth of field help in low-light as well.
+steadiness of the view and the great depth of field help in low-light as well.

 To substantially better the dusk

-performance of these you’ll have to go to 8x56s or 10x56s (depending on your
+performance of these you’ll have to go to 8x56s or 10x56s (depending on

-shallower field and be much heavier and bulkier.
+a narrower, shallower field and be much heavier and bulkier.

 In Use – The Night Sky